alicernc/info/hiccup.md

 ## setup for next login...

-- consider setting up your `$HOME/.bashrc` with a function that loads all whats needed - add the following to your `$HOME/.bashrc` and execute `pyjetty_load` whenever you need to use your pyjetty...
+- consider setting up your `$HOME/.bashrc` with a function that loads all whats needed - add the following to your `$HOME/.bashrc` and execute `pyjetty_load` whenever you need to use your pyjetty at your next login (note, the contents of the function is also good for your slurm scripts)...

 ```
 function pyjetty_load()